Hot Stamper Prog Rock Albums Available Now

-- Our rare, original Plum and Orange UK original here put every other pressing to shame – some of the best High Production Value rock music of the ’70s, thanks to the band and a Mr Eddie Offord
+Our rare, original Plum and Orange UK original here put every other pressing to shame.
+This is some of the best High Production Value rock music of the ’70s, thanks to the band and a Mr Eddie Offord.

 Yes in the Seventies

 Yes is clearly one of the handful of bands to produce an immensely enjoyable and meaningful body of work throughout the ’70s, music that holds up to this day.
-The music on their classic albums, from Time and a Word through Close to the Edge, so multi-faceted and multi-layered, will surely reward the listener who makes the effort to dive deep into their complex soundscapes.
+The music on their albums, so multi-faceted and multi-layered, will surely reward the listener who makes the effort to dive deep into their complex soundscapes.

 Shooting Out the Tough Ones